-Sensitivity of glacier towards climate results in an augmentation of ablation compare to accumulation when temperature rises, augmenting surface meltwater available for infiltration through crevasses and moulins and potentially impact the movement of the glacier (Benn & Evans, 2010).
-Particularly, the Greenland Ice Sheet (GrIS) is a subject of concerns, as it represent 10 percent of the total Earth’s freshwater and could elevate oceans by 6.5 m (Benn & Evans, 2010) and is influenced by global warming since 1990 by an increase in temperature inducing increased surface melting (Hanna et al., 2008).
+The sensitivity of glaciers to climate results in an augmentation of ablation compared to accumulation when temperature rises, increasing surface meltwater available for infiltration through crevasses and moulins and potentially impacting the movement of the glacier (Benn & Evans, 2010).
+Particularly, the Greenland Ice Sheet (GrIS) is a subject of concerns, as it represents 10 percent of the total Earth’s freshwater, could elevate oceans by 6.5 m (Benn & Evans, 2010) , and is influenced by global warming since 1990 by an increase in temperature inducing increased surface melting (Hanna et al., 2008).

-The relationship between surface meltwater infiltration and acceleration or deceleration of the iceflow in the GrIS is currently subject of debate and has been first put forth by Zwally et al. (2002) who alerted the scientific community and general public that increase in melt will potentially dramatically accelerate the ice flow.
-With one point of GPS measurement, they found seasonal and annual correlation between the potential meltwater produced (with a positive degree-day indicator) and explained it with the diminution of the effective pressure on the ice when infiltration increase, allowing sliding at the bed.
+The relationship between surface meltwater infiltration and acceleration or deceleration of the iceflow in the GrIS is currently a subject of debate.
+Zwally et al. (2002) suggested that increase in melt will potentially dramatically accelerate the ice flow.
+With one point of GPS measurement, they found seasonal and annual correlation between ice motion and the potential meltwater produced (with a positive degree-day indicator).
+They suggest this speedup results from the decrease of the effective pressure when infiltration increases, increasing sliding at the bed.

-Further research made with a wider number of GPS (Bartholomew et al., 2011; Hoffman, Catania, Neumann, Andrews, & Rumrill, 2011; Sole et al., 2013) showed that, if summer acceleration was correlated with increase of surface meltwater, winter deceleration was inversely correlated, meaning that the more the melt in the summer, the stronger the deceleration will be in winter, invalidating the annual correlation between melting and acceleration.
+Further research made with a larger number of GPS units (Bartholomew et al., 2011; Hoffman, Catania, Neumann, Andrews, & Rumrill, 2011; Sole et al., 2013) showed that, if summer acceleration was correlated with increase of surface meltwater, winter deceleration was inversely correlated, meaning that the more the melt in the summer, the stronger the deceleration will be in winter, invalidating the annual correlation between melting and acceleration.
 This early deceleration was explained by the enlargement of subglacial drainage leading to lowered water pressure, increased effective pressure, and creep closure of subglacial conduits.
 Later, Andrews et al. (2014) monitored drillholes and a moulin and found contradicting results and hypothesized that the channelization of unconnected areas was the cause of the increase of effective pressure, instead of the enlargement and collapsing of the conduits under the weight of the glacier.

-Monitoring moulins is underrepresented on the GrIS in previous studies even though the fact that it permits direct measurement of the water level and the dynamics of the glacier.
+Monitoring moulins is underrepresented on the GrIS in previous studies even though it permits direct measurement of the water level and the dynamics of the glacier.
 Moulins are connected to the bed and can give precious information to understand how surface meltwater infiltration in moulins influences the acceleration rate of the Greenland Ice Sheet motion.

 To understand moulins' interactions with meltwater, residence time in the moulin and variation of the size of the output, we plan to test a model reproducing water level in the moulin.